ipaleka/algodjango/media/tutorial.md

 ## Transfer funds functionality

-In this section we'll use one of the most powerful Django beasts - its forms system.
+In this section we'll use one of the most powerful Django beasts - its [forms system](https://docs.djangoproject.com/en/3.2/topics/forms/)!

-For the start, edit the base account page template once more and add the the following link just before the transactions table:
+For the start, edit the base account page template once again and add the the following link just before the transactions table:

 `mainapp\templates\mainapp\base_account.html`